aws-cloudformation/aws-cloudformation-templates/community/codestar/github-flow/README.md

-# GitHub flow in AWS CodeStar
+# GitHub flow in AWS CodeCommit and CodeBuild

 Features:
 - Checks PRs as soons as they are created in CodeCommit